yanostulens/simpleALSA/README.md

 At the moment simpleALSA.h is working, it is however still under construction, so the API might still change.

-Credits must be given to the miniaudio library (https://github.com/mackron/miniaudio), as simpleALSA work in a similar way.
+Credits must be given to the miniaudio library (https://github.com/mackron/miniaudio), as simpleALSA works in a similar way.